PolnareffPark/QuPCA/QPCA/docs1/Example of QPCA usage.rst

 .. image:: Images/threshold.png

-This type of threshold can be useful to cut out the smallest eigenvalues that are the most problematic to estimate and whose associated eigenvectors are those with the highest reconstruction error.
+This type of threshold can be useful for excluding the smallest eigenvalues, which are often the most challenging to estimate accurately.
+Additionally, the associated eigenvectors of these small eigenvalues tend to have higher reconstruction errors.
+By applying a threshold to remove these eigenvalues, you can potentially improve the overall quality of the eigenvector reconstruction.

 +++++++++++++++
 Absolute tolerance
 +++++++++++++++

-The absolute tolerance is a kind of threshold that allows to discard the noisy eigenvalues (and consequently the respective eigenvectors) that could arise when the number of resolution qubits and/or the number of measurements performed in the tomography are not high enough.
+The absolute tolerance serves as a threshold to discard noisy eigenvalues and their corresponding eigenvectors that may arise when the number of resolution qubits and/or the number of measurements performed in the tomography is insufficient.

-Let's see the following example.
+Let's consider the following example to illustrate the issue.
-To better visualize the problem, a 4x4 matrix is considered with 6 qubits of resolution and 1000000 shots performed to reconstruct the eigenvectors.
+To better visualize the problem, a 4x4 matrix is used, with a resolution of 6 qubits and 1.000.000 shots performed for eigenvector reconstruction.
 ..  code-block:: python

       resolution=6